robgonnella/releasaurus/book/src/configuration.md

 define multiple packages within a repository, and fine-tune the release process to match your project's specific needs.

+## Do You Need Configuration?

+### You DON'T need configuration if:

+- You only need changelog generation and tagging (no version file updates)
+- You're happy with the default changelog format
+- You're happy with the default tag prefix "v" (e.g., `v1.0.0`, `v2.1.0`)

+### You DO need configuration if:

+- You want version file updates (requires specifying `release_type`)
+- You want custom changelog templates or formatting
+- You have multiple packages in one repository (monorepo)
+- You want custom prefixed tags (e.g., `cli-v1.0.0` or `api-v1.0.0`)

 ## Configuration File Location

 Releasaurus looks for a `releasaurus.toml` file in your project's root